-Furthermore, the Cook Center also works with Duke undergraduate and graduate students participate in vertically integrated research teams with the aim to create a pipeline of scholars from Duke and other institutions to work on issues of social inequality.
+Furthermore, the Cook Center also works with Duke undergraduate and graduate students in vertically integrated research teams, with the aim of creating pipeline of scholars from Duke and other institutions to work on issues of social inequality.
 The application process is open to postdoctoral fellows who are able to spend up to two years as researchers at the Cook Center.
 Students can also enroll in the Center’s semester-long seminars as part of the Global Inequality Research Initiative (GIRI).
 The objective of the seminar is to create a setting where students can generate research papers of a high enough quality that they can be published in professional journals.

 The Center also hosts Diversity Initiative for Tenure in Economics (DITE), a research mentoring program that facilitates successful transition from junior faculty status to tenured associate professor for economists from underrepresented groups (especially blacks, Latinos and Native Americans).